gcc-mirror/gcc/gcc/config/mips/loongson.md

-;; Machine description for ST Microelectronics Loongson-2E/2F.
+;; Machine description for Loongson-specific patterns, such as ;; ST Microelectronics Loongson-2E/2F etc.
-;; Copyright (C) 2008, 2009 Free Software Foundation, Inc.
+;; Copyright (C) 2008, 2009, 2010 Free Software Foundation, Inc.
 ;; Contributed by CodeSourcery.
 ;;
 ;; This file is part of GCC.